On Graphs and Codes Preserved by Edge Local Complementation: Preliminaries

 \subsection{Graphs}

 A \emph{graph} is a pair $G=(V,E)$ where $V$ is a set of \emph{vertices}, and $E \subseteq V \times V$ is a set of \emph{edges}.
 The \emph{order} of $G$ is $n = |V|$.
 A graph of order $n$ can be represented by an $n \times n$ \emph{adjacency matrix} $\Gamma$, where $\Gamma_{i,j} = 1$ if $\{i,j\} \in E$, and $\Gamma_{i,j} = 0$ otherwise.
 We will only consider \emph{simple} \emph{undirected} graphs, whose adjacency matrices are symmetric with all diagonal elements being 0, i.e., all edges are bidirectional and no vertex can be adjacent to itself.
 The \emph{neighborhood} of $v \in V$, denoted $N_v \subset V$, is the set of vertices connected to $v$ by an edge.
 The number of vertices adjacent to $v$ is called the \emph{degree} of $v$.
-The \emph{induced subgraph} of $G$ on $W \subseteq V$ contains vertices $W$ and all edges from $E$ whose endpoints are both in $W$.
-The \emph{complement} of $G$ is found by replacing $E$ with $V \times V - E$, i.e., the edges in $E$ are changed to non-edges, and the non-edges to edges.
+The \emph{induced subgraph} of $G$ on $W \subseteq V$ is the graph that has $W$ as a set of vertices and has all edges in $E$ whose endpoints are both in $W$.
+The \emph{complement} of $G$ is a graph with the same vertex set, $V$, but whose edge set consists of the edges not present in G, i.e., the complement of $E$.
+(Note that the complement will also be a simple graph, i.e., no loops are introduced.)
 Two graphs $G=(V,E)$ and $G'=(V,E')$ are \emph{isomorphic} if and only if there exists a permutation $\pi$ on $V$ such that $\{u,v\} \in E$ if and only if $\{\pi(u), \pi(v)\} \in E'$.
-A \emph{path} is a sequence of vertices, $(v_1,v_2,\ldots,v_i)$, such that $\{v_1,v_2\}, \{v_2,v_3\},$ $\ldots, \{v_{i-1},v_{i}\} \in E$.
+A \emph{path} is a sequence of distinct vertices, $(v_1,v_2,\ldots,v_i)$, such that $\{v_1,v_2\}, \{v_2,v_3\},$ $\ldots, \{v_{i-1},v_{i}\} \in E$.
 A graph is \emph{connected} if there is a path from any vertex to any other vertex in the graph.
 A graph is \emph{bipartite} if its set of vertices can be decomposed into two disjoint sets, called partitions, such that no two vertices within the same set are adjacent, and non-bipartite otherwise.
 We call a graph \emph{$(a,b)$-bipartite} if these partitions are of size $a$ and $b$, respectively.

 \begin{defn}[ \cite{flaas,bouchet,hubert}] Given a graph $G=(V,E)$ and a vertex $v \in V$, let $N_v \subset V$ be the neighborhood of $v$. \emph{Local complementation} (LC) on $v$ transforms $G$ into $G * v$ by replacing the induced subgraph of $G$ on $N_v$ by its complement.
 (For an example, see Fig.~\ref{fig:lcexample}) \end{defn}